 There are so many deserving teachers in my district.
 I am very grateful for the recognition and continuous support that I have received from both my principals and my colleagues.
 I was also honored that my colleague, a fellow teacher nominated me.
 She herself was a former district teacher of the year.
 I challenge you to nominate those teachers who go above and beyond.
 Who are always willing to support others and who put students first!

 During my time as Teacher of the Year, I begin to think about how I personally could help other teachers.
 I created two Facebook groups that create a place for educators to come together and discuss all things education:

-Group consists of 50+ DoDEA Teachers of the Year from all over the world.
+This group consists of 50+ DoDEA Teachers of the Year from all over the world.
 Teacher leadership is our passion and creating more teacher leaders is our goal.

 Click here to learn more about DoDEA